-Registration will open December 12, 2017.
-It will be available on the Pioneer Trails District Page of the Denver Area Council

-Last day to register is 2/3/2017
+Registration will open December 17, 2018.
+It will be available on the Pioneer Trails District Page of the Denver Area Council.
+Late fees (+\$5) will be applied after 1/28/19.
+Last day to register is 2/5/2019.

-Registration for events is first come first serve.
+Registration for events is first come, first served.
 Certain events are space limited.
 You will register for events at the time of registration.
 Please DO NOT register for the same event more than once.
-Only shooting carries an extra fee.
+Shooting carries an extra fee of \$10/participant and leatherwork carries an extra fee of \$5/participant.
 All other events are covered within the initial registration fee.
+No refunds for cancellations.